Ruthenium, iridium set to be price "winners" as supply elasticity tempers platinum, palladium - Miningmx

 Forrest believed that mothballed projects or those projects that had been halted mid-development, and which had organic growth potential were the capital projects most likely to provide new supply.

-The current revenue from UG2 orebodies was about $141/oz on a 4E basis against a cost of $36/oz.
+The current revenue from UG2 orebodies was about $141 per gram on a 4E basis against a cost of $36 per gram.
 “That is a really good margin.
 So you have to look at mothballed mines first and then the logical extensions that might come on a brownfields basis,” he said.

 “We do have an awful lot of capacity that is available.
 Even mines that are shut could be re-opened.
 There’s a lot of challenges, but you’ll see elastic response from restarts,” he said.
 UG2 orebodies are rich in rhodium which also recently recorded all-time prices.